Noelli117/Latent-Synth-VST/README.md

 ## Runtime Notes

 - Models are expected as TorchScript `.ts` files.
-- The plugin creates a model directory under the user application data path and can import models there from the editor.
 - The p5.js `Model Explorer` panel only manages local models: load an already imported model, import a `.ts` file, or refresh the local model list.
 - `Use Prior` is now disabled by default, so new plugin instances encode the audio input instead of generating from `sample_prior()`.
 - To use the model prior instead, enable `Use Prior` from the p5.js `Audio Params > Model Parameters` section.
-- The p5.js `Audio Params` panel currently exposes only `Output Parameters`, `Model Parameters`, and `Window Size`.
-- In web-only mode, the p5.js latent controller becomes the primary interface.
-- The first 8 latent dimensions are the dimensions actively driven by the external flow controller.

 ## Repo Structure